XxAcielxX/arch-plasma-install/README.md

 Replace `Region` & `City` according to your Time-Zone .
 Refer to https://wiki.archlinux.org/index.php/installation_guide#Time_zone.

 ## Set Language
-We will use `en_US.UTF-8` as our default language here but, if you want to set your language, replace `en_US.UTF-8` with your own language.
+We will use `en_US.UTF-8` here but, if you want to set your language, replace `en_US.UTF-8` with yours.

 #### Edit locale.gen
 ```